Destroying RAID Arrays

 cat /proc/mdstat

-The above should return any arrays you current have built and what state they are in.
+The output should list any arrays you have built and indicate their current state.
 In this case, we need to know the names of the arrays so that we can remove them.

 Remove Arrays